 Once you’re in the position where your outgoings are equal to or more than your incomings, the circle of debt is almost impossible to break – and lenders will see your gambling as a potential way of getting into more debt rather than a potential way to get out of that debt.

 But if you gamble with money that you can afford to lose, choosing to gamble instead of, for example, going out drinking, smoking, or enjoying an expensive meal, then your gambling shouldn’t affect your ability to get a personal loan.

 Gambling is more likely to affect your chances of getting a mortgage rather than a personal loan.
 Mortgages tend to be bigger and taken over longer periods than personal loans, so lenders will take much more time considering whether they think you can pay the mortgage back by making regular payments.

 The reason that gambling may affect your request for a mortgage is that lenders tend to ask to see your last few bank statements.
-Lenders then tend to have an interview with you about your spending habits, and gambling losses may make you look a less than solid investment.
+Lenders then tend to have an interview with you about your spending habits, and gambling losses may make you look a less-than-solid investment.

-Tips To Stop Gambling Affecting Your Credit
+Tips To Stop Gambling Affecting Your Credit Record